Historical Credibility for Movie Reviews and Its Application to Weakly Supervised Classification: Introduction

-In this paper, we propose a weakly supervised learning method for judging the credibility of movie reviews.
-It annotates entire data sets based on a rule-based function instead of manual annotation by human beings, thus annotating at a very fast speed.
-The most influential factor in the accuracy of weakly supervised learning is a criterion for classification.
-In this paper, we use a simple and clear criterion based on the historical movie ratings of movie reviewers.
-Fig.~\ref{fig:fig2} shows actual examples of movie reviewers submitting indistinguishable reviews for multiple movies, which are consequently considered untrustworthy.
-Fig.~\ref{fig:fig2-a} is an example where a movie reviewer has given the maximum 10 points to all the movies they have reviewed.
-We indicate that indistinguishable overall positive reviews with similar expressions are written regardless of the specific movies reviewed.
-Fig.~\ref{fig:fig2-b} shows another example where a movie reviewer has given the minimum 0 points and overall negative reviews to all the movies reviewed.
-Hence, we conclude by evaluating their historical reviews that reviews that will be written by those movie reviewers also have no discrimination.
+In this study, we propose \emph{historical credibility} that judges the credibility of reviews based on the historical ratings and textual reviews written by each reviewer.
+Fig.~1 shows actual examples of movie reviewers submitting indistinguishable reviews for multiple movies, which need to be considered untrustworthy.
+Fig.~1~(a) is an example where a movie reviewer has given the maximum point to all the movies they have reviewed.
+We indicate that indistinguishable overall positive reviews with similar expressions are written regardless of the movies.
+Fig.~1~(b) shows another example where a movie reviewer has given the minimum point and overall negative reviews to all the movies reviewed.
+Hence, we conclude, by evaluating their historical reviews, that we can identify movie reviewers that write indistinguishable reviews.

-The contributions of the paper is summarized as follows.
+The contributions of the paper are summarized as follows: